sttng/LegoToR/README.md

 # LegoToR & LegoToRHD
-**LegoToR** is a Lego Digital Designer (LDD) to RenderMan converter.
+**LegoToR** is a LEGO Digital Designer (LDD) to RenderMan converter.
 LegoToR takes a LDD lfx file as input and converts it into RenderMan compliant rib files which then can be rendered with Pixar RenderMan.

-**LegoToRHD** is a Lego Digital Designer (LDD) to Universal Scene Descriptor (USD) converter.
+**LegoToRHD** is a LEGO Digital Designer (LDD) to Universal Scene Descriptor (USD) converter.
 LegoToRHD takes a LDD lfx file as input and converts it into a set of USD compliant files.
 USD is used by Apple's ARKit and in a multitude of other professional applications from Pixar, Autodesk, etc.

 ### Requirements